 Touring these sailboats, I quickly became infatuated in a escalating dream I couldn’t afford.
 Amel, Hylas Yachts, Hans Christian, Hallberg-Rassy to name a few – their size kept increasing, features over the top, and price tags bewildering.
 Finally I came to the conclusion that I am not buying a custom home.
 With each rationalization came the inevitable…how much longer will I need to work to save enough to buy ______? … fill in the blank.

 So I stopped looking.

 Instead, I went back to the mission realizing that I had stepped outside of it.
 A fundamental requirement for me to sailing around the world is that I have a dependable boat that can do that – safely.
 This is when I stumbled into the discussion about “the perfect blue water cruiser”.
 Exploring the internet using this search term will provide more than a handful of opinions.
-Searching resources like Blue Water Boats, SailNet, CruisersForum got be back on track and provided a glimpse into technical details for particular boats with a bit of passion from their owners.
+Searching resources like Blue Water Boats, SailNet, CruisersForum got me back on track and provided a glimpse into technical details for particular boats with a bit of passion from their owners.
 But this is when I really started to learn some differences.
-The ones that would allow me to decide on a boat that will be in my budget.
+The ones that would allow me to decide on a boat that will be within my budget.

 Books about circumnavigation and the features of those sailboats helped immensely too.

 The first big take-away is reconfirmation that it does not take a lot of money – but it can, needlessly !
 Why?
 There are so many options and examples of people doing this type of sailing with boats that cost less than a car.
 Helpful is that many of the boats in my price range are going to be “used” so there are plenty of examples of people doing what I want to do with examples of how that worked out.
 Happily there is no need to be a rich man for this dream.